alex-ironside/magazyn-patryka/README.md

 - **Authentication**: Secure email/password login with Firebase Auth
 - **Route Protection**: All app features are locked behind authentication
+- **User-Specific Data**: Each user can only see and manage their own species data
 - **CRUD Operations**: Create, read, update, and delete species
 - **Real-time Updates**: Automatic synchronization across multiple users
 - **Search & Filter**: Filter by name, type, price range, and availability